GauriSawan/Foodies/README.md

-🍅 Tomato - Food Delivery App
+🍅 Foodies - Food Delivery App
-Tomato is a modern, full-featured food delivery application built using the MERN Stack (MongoDB, Express.js, React, Node.js), complete with Stripe integration for secure payments.
+Foodies is a modern, full-featured food delivery application built using the MERN Stack (MongoDB, Express.js, React, Node.js), complete with Stripe integration for secure payments.
 It includes three interfaces: User Panel, Admin Panel, and Backend API, all designed for performance, usability, and scalability.

 🚀 Live Demo
 User Panel: Live Link